ThisIzATriumph/circular_Basecamp_old/content/notes/Becoming-systems-dancers.md

 Donella Meadows coined the expression of 'Dancing with systems' for the practitioners of Systems thinking.
 The systems thinkers & designers who would know and respect the complexity lying before them.

-As mentioned in other posts, practicing circularity or circular design is for me a dance with systems.
+### Humbling experience

-Humbling experience,
+As pointed by Joel de Rosnay in its book "The Macroscope" (see it in the library), the first step to any work with a system is to understand that we are an integral part of one of its supra-system.
+We are the cell observing the human body.

-Good systems dancers are good humans.
+### Good systems dancers are good humans

-Living your humanity
+### Living your humanity